tarantool/tarantool-ruby/README.md

 puts "Name: #{res.tuple[1].to_s}; Email: #{res.tuple[2].to_s}"
 ```

-High level part of client implements ActiveModel API: Callbacks, Validations, Serialization, Dirty.
-Its autocast types, choose right index for query and something more.
-So code looks like this:
+The driver itself provides ActiveModel API: Callbacks, Validations, Serialization, Dirty.
+Type casting is automatic, based on the index type chosen to process the query.
+For example:

 ```ruby
 require 'tarantool/record'